whdbswjd89/whdbswjd89.github.io/_posts/2014-01-01-example-content.md

 ## Inline HTML elements

-HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 - **To bold text**, use `<strong>`.
 - *To italicize text*, use `<em>`.
 - Abbreviations, like <abbr title="HyperText Markup Langage">HTML</abbr> should use `<abbr>`, with an optional `title` attribute for the full phrase.